 - 2. Fire the pre\run\cell event unless silent is True. - 3.
-Execute run cell method to preprocess code, compile and run it, see below for details. - 4.
+Execute the code field, see below for details. - 4.
 If execution succeeds, expressions in user\expressions are computed.
 This ensures that any error in the expressions don't affect the main code execution. - 5.
 Fire the post\execute event. - 6.
 Fire the post\run\cell event unless silent is True.